Upgrade DataStax Enterprise 6.8 to 6.9

 3. Use the appropriate method to install the new product version on a supported platform:

-1. Compare changes in the new configuration files with the backup configuration files after the upgrade but before restarting, remove deprecated settings, and update any new settings if required.
+4. Before restarting the upgraded node, configure the new version by comparing changes in the new configuration files with the backup configuration files.
+Remove deprecated settings and update any new settings if required.

 You must use the new configuration files that are generated from the upgrade installation.
 Copy any parameters needed from your old configuration files into these new files.